 You can calculate your insurance coverage using the FDIC's Electronic Deposit Insurance Estimator at https://www5.fdic.gov/edie.
 For questions about FDIC coverage, call toll-free 1-877-ASK-FDIC or ask a representative at your bank.

 Download Adobe Reader

 The website you have selected is an external one located on another server.
-Elkhorn Valley Bank & Trust has no responsibility for any external website.
+New Omni Bank has no responsibility for any external website.
 We neither endorse the information, content, presentation, or accuracy nor make any warranty, express or implied, regarding any external site.

 Your privacy is very important to us.
 We would like to advise you that Internet email is not secure.
 Please do not submit any information that you consider confidential.
 We recommend you do not include your social security or account number or other specific identifying information.